StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 ## Reverse engineering strategies
 With assembly knowledge, Ghidra, and DeSmuME, we have all the tools to start reverse engineering a game.
 The last section of this tutorial will discuss reverse engineering strategies to find where functionality lives in the ROM and in memory.

-The DeSmuME section of this tutorial discusses a couple of strategies using [RAM search](#ram-search) and [watchpoints](#watchpoints), so check those out if you haven't already.
+The DeSmuME section of this tutorial discusses a couple of strategies using [RAM Search](#ram-search) and [watchpoints](#watchpoints), so check those out if you haven't already.

 ### Following a value backwards through assembly
 One way to find the location of a specific value is to trace related values backwards through the assembly to find where they came from.
 This might lead to the value you are looking for.